 Like most of the other levels of the test you’ve got three options: 1) You can one take a mock test 2) You can take old pass tests or 3) You can take a sample test from the JEES.
 All of these options have their advantages and disadvantages so let’s go over them one by one.

 Mock tests for the N1 are quite useful.
 They have all the same sections and number of questions as the real test.
 So they are as close as you can gets to the real thing as you can get.
 They also come with some tips and suggestions on how to score higher.

-Ask publishing has a great mock test that I used before.
-Now they have two volumes of mock tests, so you have a total of four tests that you can take.
+Ask Publishing (vol 1, vol 2)has two books of 2 mock tests that I used before.
 Both of these volumes have basic explanations of the answers and how to score section.
 They also have explanations available in Chinese, Japanese and Korean.

 Your other option is to take old tests (一級) that were released by the JEES in the past.
 These tests follow a different format, but are still incredibly good practice, especially for the reading section.
 So, if you have trouble with reading I recommend picking up a copy of these as well.
-They released the tests from 2004-2006, from July 2009 and December 2009.
+They released the tests from 2004-2006 and July 2009.

 The third option, is to take a free practice test that are made available by the JEES, the organization that puts on the JLPT.
 These tests only include two of each question, but they will give you a good idea of what the real test is like.